oroinc/documentation/commerce/user_guide/pricing/configuration/global_currency.rst

 #.
 To change the currency sort order, click and hold the |IcReorder| **Sort** icon, and drag the currency up or down the list.

 #.
-To roll back any changes to the currency settings, click **Revert** in the upper-right corner of the page.
+To roll back any changes to the currency settings, click **Revert** on the top right.

 4. Click **Save Settings**.